LibraryCarpentry/lc-shell/_episodes/02-counting-mining.md

 > ## Counting number of files, part II
 > In the earlier counting exercise in this episode, you tried counting the number
 > of files and directories in the current directory.
+>
-> * The command `ls -l | wc -l` took us quite far, but the result was one too
+> * Recall that the command `ls -l | wc -l` took us quite far, but the result was one
->   high because it included the "total" line in the count.
+>   too high because it included the "total" line in the line count.
 > * With the knowledge of `grep`, can you figure out how to exclude the "total"
 >   line from the `ls -l` output?
 > * Hint: You want to exclude any line *starting*
->   with the text "total", and you've just learned that the hat character (^) is used
+>   with the text "total".
+The hat character (^) is used
 >   in regular expressions to indicate the start of a line.
 >
 > > ## Solution